devzendo/devzendo.github.io/_pages/parachute.md

 Then, as tends to happen with large projects, I changed focus onto something else, and put this to one side.....

-# Origin - Phase 4, Trains and Modern Operating Systems
+# Version 4 Part II, Modern Operating Systems

 ... until 2018.
 I came across my old Transputer books whilst looking for some other old book, and started leafing through them again, realising that this was an idea that I was once (more than once) keen to pursue.